Banaxi-dev/Winarchive/README.md

 # WinArchive

-WinArchive is a Python program that supports various archive formats such as ZIP, 7z, RAR, CAB, and a custom `.archive` format.
+WinArchive is a powerfull Python program that supports various archive formats such as ZIP, 7z, RAR, CAB, and a custom `.archive` format.
 It enables the creation and extraction of archives, including the ability to password-protect archives (for 7z and the custom format).

 ## Features